 In particular, the Lebesgue-measurable sets in the real line are the elements of the completion of the Borel -algebra under Lebesgue measure.

-One version of the Gel’fand–Naimark theorem states that the category of commutative -algebras is dual to the category of localisable measurable spaces.
+One version of the Gel’fand–Naimark theorem states that the category of commutative -algebras is dual to the category of localizable measurable spaces.
 (As such, arbitrary -algebras may be interpreted as ‘noncommutative’ measurable spaces in a sense analogous to noncommutative geometry.)
+See the references below.

-To make this work correctly, we cannot simply define localisability as a property of measurable spaces; instead, a localisable measurable space is a measurable space (a set with a -algebra ) with a -ideal of and simultaneously (called the ideal of null sets) such that is a complete lattice; and a morphism of localisable measurable spaces is a measurable function, with the property that the preimage of any null set is null, up to an equivalence relation where if is a null set.
+To make this work correctly, we cannot simply define localizability as a property of measurable spaces; instead, a localizable measurable space is a measurable space (a set with a -algebra ) with a -ideal of and simultaneously (called the ideal of null sets) such that is a complete lattice; and a morphism of localizable measurable spaces is a measurable function, with the property that the preimage of any null set is null, up to an equivalence relation where if is a null set.

 While Lebesgue measure on can be done in very weak foundations, a general theory of measure and measurable spaces seems to require powerful set-theoretic machinery.
 Indeed, not much seems to be possible in predicative contexts, and the (nonpredicative) constructive theory is noticeably more complicated than the classical theory.
 On the other hand, the classical theory has its own complications, with nonmeasurable sets and functions that can be proved to exist but which seem to never arise in practice.
 Instead, there are classically false but apparently consistent foundations in which measure theory is extremely simple.